taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/01-redux-patterns.md

 ---store.js
 ~~~~~~~~

-This approach, separating by features, is way more opinionated than the previous approach.
+This approach, separating by features, is way more flexible than the previous approach.
 It gives you more freedom to arrange your folders and files.
 When using this approach, there are more ways to accomplish it.
 You don't necessairly have to follow the example above.

 What are the advantages and disadvanatges of this approach?
 It has the same advantages and disadvantages as the technical folder organization but negated.
 Instead of making action creators and reducers accessible on a top level, they are hidden in a feature folder.
 In a scaling application with multiple teams, other teams will most likely not reuse your action creators and reducers but implement their own.
 Another disadvantage is that is groups action creators and reducers in a 1:1 relationship which goes against the overarching idea of Redux.
 You embrace a command pattern instead of an event pattern.
-The advantage on the other side, and that's why most teams in a scaling application are using this approach, is that it scales well.
+The advantage on the other side, and that's why most teams in a scaling application are using this approach, is that it grows well.
 Teams can work on separate feature folders and don't run into conflicts.
 Still they can follow, when using a middleware library like redux-logger, the overarching state management flow.

 Even though the feature folder organization bears a lot of pitfalls by embracing the command pattern, it is often used in scaling applications with several development teams.
 Therefore I can give one advice: Make your action creators, reducers and selectors accessible to everyone so that they can be reused.
 It can happen by doumentation, word of mouth or another variation of folder/file organization.